N I N J U T S U

 The Bristol Ryuiki Dojo was started by John in November 1989, prior to

-this he trained with various exponents of Ninjutsu i.e. Peter King,
+this he trained with various exponents of Ninjutsu i.e. Phil Mullins, Peter King,

 Chris Rowethe, and notably Dave Heald .
 John also trained at many Tai